squeaky-pl/portable-pypy/README.rst

 it instantly without installing any extra libraries or tweaking your OS.
-Currently they are known to work across various DEB and RPM based distributions including RHEL/Centos 5 and later for PyPy2 series RHEL/Centos 6 and later for PyPy3 series, Fedora, SuSE Linux, Ubuntu and Debian stable.
+Currently they are known to work across various DEB and RPM based distributions including RHEL/Centos 6 and later, Fedora, SuSE Linux, Ubuntu and Debian stable.
-PyPy2 should run on any distribution that includes glibc 2.3 and kernel 2.6.19 or later.
-PyPy3 should run on any distribution that includes glibc 2.12.
+PyPy binaries should run on any distribution that includes glibc 2.12.

 Latest Python 3.5 release
 =========================